esthy07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 6-third_line displays the third line of the file iacta
+File 7-file creates a file named exactly and containing the text Best School ending by a new line